Joybubbles: Whistler

-As a five-year-old, Engressia discovered he could dial phone numbers by clicking the hang-up switch rapidly ("tapping"), and at the age of 7 he accidentally discovered that whistling at certain frequencies could activate phone switches.
+As a five-year-old, Joybubbles discovered he could dial phone numbers by clicking the hang-up switch rapidly ("tapping"), and at the age of 7 he accidentally discovered that whistling at certain frequencies could activate phone switches.

 A student at the University of South Florida in the late 1960s, he was given the nickname "Whistler" due to his ability to place free long-distance phone calls by whistling the proper tones with his mouth.
 After a Canadian operator reported him for selling such calls for $1 at the university, he was suspended and fined $25 but soon reinstated.
 He later graduated with a degree in philosophy and moved to Tennessee.

 Later life

 In 1982, he moved to Minneapolis, Minnesota.
 He lived on his Social Security disability pension and a job as a test subject for scent-intensity research.
 He was an ordained minister of his own Church of Eternal Childhood, and ran a one-man nonprofit support organization for people rediscovering and re-experiencing childhood, called "We Won't Grow Up".
 He tried to remain an active member of the children's community around his home, giving readings at the local library and setting up phone calls to terminally ill children around the world.
 He often contributed to the Bulletin Board section of the St. Paul Pioneer Press newspaper.

 Sexually abused as a child by one of his teachers, Joybubbles "reverted to his childhood" in May 1988 and remained there until his death, claiming that he was five years old.
 He legally changed his name to Joybubbles in 1991, stating that he wanted to put his past, specifically the abuse, behind him.
 He was listed in the local phone directory as "Joybubbles, I Am".

 An avid fan of Mister Rogers, Joybubbles was mentioned in a November 1998 Esquire magazine article about children's television host Fred Rogers.
-In the summer of 1998, Joybubbles traveled to the University of Pittsburgh's Mister Rogers' Neighborhood Archives and listened to several hundred episodes over a span of six weeks.
+In the summer of 1998, Joybubbles traveled to the University of Pittsburgh's Mister Rogers' Neighborhood Archives and watched several hundred episodes over a span of six weeks.

 An active amateur radio operator with the call sign WB0RPA, he held an amateur extra class license, the highest grade issued.
 As shown in the Federal Communications Commission database, he also earned both a General radiotelephone operator license and a commercial radiotelegraph operator's license, as well as a ship radar endorsement on these certificates.
 He was one of the few to qualify for the now-obsolete aircraft radiotelegraph endorsement on the latter license.